George Clavering-Cowper, 3rd Earl Cowper: Florence

 He married the sixteen-year-old Hannah Anne Gore, daughter of Charles Gore, on 2 June 1775.
-Their betrothal was commemorated with a painting by Zoffany commissioned by Fordwich's new father-in-law.
 In 1780, he bought the Villa Palmieri in Fiesole which overlooks Florence.
 They had three children; the first two would become the 4th and 5th Earl Cowper.

 Although George Nassau Cowper had left his family's seats and his father in England he was not without connections.
 He had ambitions to be the British representative in Florence and he tried to increase his favour with the King.
 He sent a small painting to the King and also sent further copies of Italian works to England.
 The job he wanted was held by Sir Horace Mann who despite not being as much in favour as Cowper, was still the British Resident in Florence.
 Cowper was successful in other ways.
 He was instrumental in having a monument erected on Machiavelli's tomb, in the Church of Santa Croce.

-Cowper was able to get himself made a Prince of the Holy Roman Empire.
-His title was Prince of Nassau d'Auverquerque (his mother had been born "Henrietta Nassau d'Auverquerque") and he was given permission by George III to adopt this title.
+By the intercession of Grand Duke Leopold, Cowper was able to get himself made a Prince of the Holy Roman Empire (Sacri Romani Imperii Princeps de Cowper) by Emperor Joseph II.
+His title was Prince of Nassau d'Auverquerque (his mother had been born Henrietta Nassau d'Auverquerque) and he was given royal license by George III to adopt this title.